abdullaxahmed/Vision-Based-Adaptive-Soft-Gripper/README.md

 ## Project Overview

 This project presents an adaptive soft gripper system capable of detecting object shapes using computer vision and estimating object dimensions through 3D point cloud analysis.
-Based on the detected shape and size, the system automatically adjusts the gripper’s orientation,
+Based on the detected shape and size, the system automatically adjusts the gripper’s orientation.

 The setup uses a RGBD camera to fuse color and depth information, allowing real-time classification of common shapes (e.g., circle, square, rectangle) and dimension estimation from aligned depth data.